 - Visit the NZ Kiwi Foundation website to see what different footprints look like so you can tell what’s in your backyard.
 Or

-Trap your backyard pests
+Trap your backyard introduced predators

 You can catch mice or rats by placing a trap in your tunnel.
-Placing your trap in the tunnel makes the trap less dangerous for birds and it means the pest animal can’t move sideways to sneak past the trap’s bar.
+Placing your trap in the tunnel makes the trap less dangerous for birds and it means the animal can’t move sideways to sneak past the trap’s bar.

 Claim your Kiwi Guardians medal